Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 6. What is bronchospasm?

-Narrowing of the bronchial airways caused by contraction of smooth muscles.
+Bronchospasm is the narrowing of the bronchial airways caused by the contraction of smooth muscles.

 7. What are catecholamines?